maddison-wells/DCCGame/README.md

 - Header file (.h/.hpp) - not complied.
 It's a blueprint.
 No code to execute.
 Is useful so that the large chunks are code aren't in multiple places, faster and smaller.
 Reduce compilation time

 - .cpp - complied.
 Code to execute

+- Reference `&`

+- Static - let you use a function without having to create an object. (not Carl carl;) just Math.
+Not good for things where the variables will change ie health between 2 players, update on the other would to.
+Use when multiple objects will share teh same data.

 <h2>7th August 2025</h2>